2017 Innovative Seed Grant Competition

 The Office of the Provost and the Research & Innovation Office are pleased to announce the 2017 Innovative Seed Grant Program (ISGP) to stimulate new and exciting areas of research and creative work on the CU Boulder campus. $1 million—of which $250,000 is set aside to support work connected to the campus Grand Challenge—is available to fund grants of up to $50,000 each.

-In 2016, 23 new grants for a total of $1 million were awarded to Boulder faculty across disciplines.
-Since 2006, the ISGP has awarded more than $10 million to 238 faculty researchers and research teams for research, scholarship, and creative projects.
+In 2017, a program record 112 proposals were received and 23 new grants for a total of $1.1 million were awarded to Boulder faculty across disciplines.
+Since 2006, the ISGP has awarded more than $11 million to 261 faculty researchers and research teams for research, scholarship, and creative projects.

 Proposed projects may take a variety of forms but must represent an investment in the future research, scholarly, or artistic vitality of the university.
 Proposals are judged in categories designed to allow faculty from all disciplines with the opportunity to compete successfully, even if their discipline is not traditionally connected to sponsored research.
 Proposals can come from any discipline at the university with those involving interdisciplinary collaboration among CU faculty and projects in emerging fields being particularly welcome.
 For example, in 2017, the program seeks to prioritize funding for and catalyze research relevant to the field commonly referred to as “Big Data” – that is, the generation, analysis, use, and application of large and complex datasets, requiring new and/or non-traditional tools for data collection, curation, analysis, transfer, visualization, querying, and protection/security.